 Jun was a good student and happy person.
 On a pair project, a professor's tool caught Jun's partner plagiarizing; the prof gave both students Fs.
 Jun couldn't have known of the plagiarism, but appeals were ignored.
 Jun became depressed, and that F seriously jeopardized Jun's future plans.

-This was a form of academic mistreatment: Students shouldn't be punished for things beyond their control, and university appeals processes should be functioning.
+This was an example of academic mistreatment: Students shouldn't be punished for things beyond their control, and university appeals processes should be functioning.

 Students: Getting Help